biovis-report/biovis-reportr/inst/doc/ChoppyReportR.md

 ### Non-ggplot2 Graphics

-To apply the color palettes in `ChoppyReportR` color module to other graphics systems (such as base graphics and lattice graphics), simply use the palette generator functions in the table above.
+To apply the color palettes in `BioVisReportR` color module to other graphics systems (such as base graphics and lattice graphics), simply use the palette generator functions in the table above.
 For example: